XML Parse Tool

 One Tool Example

 XML Parse has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer Cloud.
+Go to Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

 Use XML Parse to parse Extensible Markup Language (XML) into individual fields.
-Visit Reading XML for more information on how Alteryx reads and parses XML.
+Go to Reading XML for more information on how Alteryx reads and parses XML.

-w:document, the namespace is stripped from the output and
+w:document, the namespace is stripped in the output and

 w:document is returned.

 - Select the Field with XML Data that you want to parse.
 Select from the string fields included in your input.